-Common Worker Injuries
+Common Injuries to Employees

 Worker’s compensation claims can cover a wide range of injuries.
-However, some of the most common ones include spinal cord injuries, paralysis, knee injuries, neck injuries, and loss of a limb.
+However, some of the most common ones include spinal cord injuries, paralysis, knee injuries, neck trauma, and loss of a limb.
 Head trauma, chemical burns, injuries sustained due to a falling object, machine injuries, and tripping injuries could also give rise to a worker’s compensation case.

 Deadline to File a Civil Claim in Montgomery County